ShudarsanRegmi/myDigiNotes/web-development/React/libraries/framer-motion/notes.md

-When animating to a non-animatable value like `"block"`, this value will be set instantly.
+When animating to a non-animateable value like `"block"`, this value will be set instantly.
 By setting this value within `transitionEnd`, this value will be set at the end of the animation.

 ```jsx
 <motion.div